Status

 About

 This study will collect white blood cells and plasma for research on how the immune system controls HIV infection.
-The immune system of a very small group of HIV-infected patients, called non-progressors, has been able to control HIV for long periods without antiretroviral therapy.
+The immune system of a very small group of people with HIV, called non-progressors, has been able to control HIV for long periods without antiretroviral therapy.
 Some immune system-related genes important for this control have been identified in these patients.
-This study will examine the contribution of HLA genes B*57+, B*27+ and A*01+ to HIV disease in progressors and long-term non-progressors.
-(HLA type is a genetic marker of the immune system.)

-Participants will undergo apheresis-a method for collecting larger quantities of certain blood components than can safely be collected through a simple blood draw-by one of the following two methods:
+Participants will undergo apheresis (a method for collecting larger quantities of certain blood components than can safely be collected through a simple blood draw) if venous access is adequate once yearly.
+Some may be asked to return every six months.

 Full description